-As of December 31, 2017 and 2016, the Company held certificates of deposit of \$1,614 and \$1,728, respectively, as security deposits for the lease of the Company's manufacturing space and current corporate headquarters (Note 13).
+As of December 31, 2016 and 2015, the Company held a certificate of deposit of \$1,728 and \$228, respectively, as security deposits for the lease of the Company's current and future corporate headquarters (Note 13).
 The Company has classified this as long-term restricted cash on its balance sheet.